Williamston Martins: History

 In the season following their championship, the 1940 Williamston Martins finished last in the Coastal Carolina League.
-The Martins placed 8th in the eight–team league, with a record of 47–78, playing under managers Dixie Parker and Harry Swain.
-Williamston finished 29.5 games behind the 1st place Wilson Tobs in the final league standings.
+The Martins placed eighth in the eight–team league, with a record of 47–78, playing under managers Dixie Parker and Harry Swain.
+Williamston finished 29.5 games behind the first place Wilson Tobs in the final league standings.
 Player/manager Harry Swain of Williamston again led the Coastal Carolina league with 215 strikeouts as a pitcher.

 In their final season of play, the 1941 Williamston Martins did not qualify for the Coastal Carolina League playoffs.
-The Martins finished the 1941 season with a record of 56–61 to place 6th in the eight-team standings under manager Frank Rodgers.
-Williamston finished 31.0 games behind the 1st place Wilson Tobs in the final regular season standings.
+The Martins finished the 1941 season with a record of 56–61 to place sixth in the eight-team standings, playing the season under manager Frank Rodgers.
+Williamston finished 31.0 games behind the first place Wilson Tobs in the final regular season standings.
 After the 1941 season playoffs, won by Wilson, the Coastal Carolina League folded due to World War II.
 When the league resumed play in 1946, Williamston did not field a team.

 Williamston, North Carolina has not hosted another minor league team.